hellonico/jquants-api-jvm/README.md

 Run the project's CI pipeline and build a JAR (this will fail until you edit the tests to pass):

     $ clojure -T:build ci

-This will produce an updated `pom.xml` file with synchronized dependencies inside the `META-INF` directory inside `target/classes` and the JAR in `target`.
-You can update the version (and SCM tag) information in generated `pom.xml` by updating `build.clj`.

 Install it locally (requires the `ci` task be run first):